32. Central America part 2 – 2013

 Windstar is a lovely sail/motor boat.
 Although the sails are unfurled as we set sail, the boat actually uses motor power almost exclusively.

 One evening we took zodiacs around the ship as the sun was setting on the sails.
-This photo gives a bit of the feel of what the ship looks like under sail.

 When we were at Lapa Rios the prior week, at the end of a 3-hour hike, Jerry climbed back into the jeep, on the rickety stairs, and lost his balance.
 He grabbed the side of the jeep and cut the back of his hand on a nail (that shouldn’t have been there).
 It was a deep gash, but in typical fashion, he announced that it was nothing and we could just put a band-aid on it.
 Yeah, right!
 The resort general manager told him differently.
 She drove us 25 minutes into town to the emergency clinic.
 Jerry got 12 stitches by a doctor who is used to fixing farmers’ cuts.
 This was her 4th stitch up that day.
 She told us to be back in 8 days to take out the stitches.
-Problem: in 8 days we would be on the Windstar at sea.
+But in 8 days we would be on the Windstar at sea.

-Remember Mary and Sam from Finca Rosa?
-On our second evening we had dinner with them and were talking about finding a doctor at the next port, Golfito.
+We met Mary and Sam in Finca Rosa and when we discovered we were on the ship together, we ate dinner with them.
+We mentioned that we had to find a doctor at the next port, to take out the stitches.
 Turns out that Sam is a pediatrician.
-He was Mary’s kids’ pediatrician (it is a second marriage for both of them).
 He said, let me look at it after dinner and I will take care of it.
-That’s when things got interesting.
-Word got around because we were looking for:
+That’s when it got fun.
+Word got around that we were looking for:

-- a place to do take out the stitches
+1. a place to do take out the stitches

-- sharp little scissors.
+2. and needed sharp little scissors.

 One couple brought us a small pair that they had but they were dull, the office didn’t have small scissors, then I remembered that there were little sharp scissors on my Swiss Army knife.
 I ran to get it.
 Sam said he needed a shot glass of vodka to sterilize the scissors.
 So someone else went to get it from the bar (bar tender got in the act and didn’t charge for this).
 Sam began to operate, while a veterinary pathologist acted as second (he was just keeping us company).
-Another passenger is an OBGYN doctor and he watched as well.
+Another passenger was an OBGYN doctor and he watched as well.
 Sam said the wound was healing well, clipped the stitches and then used our tape to bind the cut.
 We had bought antiseptic in San Jose and Sam and the veterinarian laughed and said it was great stuff but they don’t sell it in the States.

 This freed us from finding a doctor but more importantly we had a trustworthy opinion that the cut was healing well.
-You can imagine that we get lots of questions from the passengers.
+You can imagine that we got lots of questions from the passengers.
 We were in a zodiac with a nurse and she said, hell, she could take out stitches.
 It turns out that there were about a dozen medical professionals on this boat!!

 A bit of history: